maxwellfarias/flutter_arch_doc/speeches/ethan_evans_interview.md

-# Ethan Evans Interview — Corrected Transcript

-> This Markdown file keeps the original interview content in transcript form.
-Grammar, spelling, punctuation, and obvious transcription errors were corrected only where necessary.
-The conversation is organized by topic to make it easier to read, but it does not include a separate summary or commentary section.

----

 ## 1. Introduction

 As a manager, I could get rid of almost any individual employee I wanted.
 This was the most brutally honest interview I have done so far.